meshack-mbuvi/Syndicate-web3-dashboard/README.md

 To enable sourcemaps in the local build run `export NEXT_SOURCE_MAPS_ENABLED=1` before running `yarn build`.

+## Merging PR's -> Staging

+When merging a PR into staging you should always use the **Squash and merge** strategy, this is likely not the default option, so you will have to click the drop down button next to the **Merge pull request** button to verify this.

+In the event there is commit history you would like maintained then it should be rebased and merged **only** after ensuring the commit history is clean and descriptive in the branch.

+## Merging Staging -> Main

+When anything is merged into `V2-main` branch it will cause a production deploy of the syndicate frontend.
+As a general pattern staging should always be in a state where it can be deployed to main and therefore production without issue.
+This might mean using Split.io to add feature flags to code that isnt ready to be revealed yet.

+To merge into `V2-main`, follow the steps below

+- Create a PR from `V2-staging`
+- When its ready to merge use the `Create a merge commit` merge strategy
+- This will mean that `V2-main` now has a extra commit in its history
+- We can then create a PR from `V2-main` into `V2-staging`, this will ensure they are now equal

+## Hotfixes

+Bugs happen!
+If after a recent deploy to production we see there is a bug the first step is to ascertain its severity.
+If it turns out this bug is blocking our users from interacting with our product in a meaningful way, a hotfix will likely be neccessary.
+To create a hotfix you can follow the steps below

+- Check staging and main are in sync.
+- Create a branch prefixed with `HOTFIX/...` and write the code neccessary
+- Create a PR and point it to `V2-main`, (normally this would be `V2-staging`)
+- Get sign off from the team
+- Merge!
+- Verify the fix has worked

+After the hotfix has been deployed and verified, you will now need to create a PR from `V2-main` into `V2-staging` to re-sync them.

 ## Deployment

 Every pull request automatically generates a deploy preview on Netlify.
 All code merged into main is automatically deployed to the live site at: